Stop warping and cut noise without breaking the bank by building a professional grade 3D printer enclosure for under $100.

-Now that you understand the basics and some of the backstory, let’s move on to how to make your own enclosure!
+Now that you’re totally committed, let’s move on to how to make your own enclosure!

 The key components of an enclosure are fairly simple: